cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 * `Label` - A byte string used to label the specific combination of the above constituents being used.

-The KEMs, groups, KDFs, and XOFs MUST meet the security requirements in {{#security-requirements}}.
+The KEMs, groups, KDFs, and XOFs MUST meet the security requirements in
+{{security-requirements}}.

 The constants associated with the hybrid KEM are mostly derived from the concatenation of keys and ciphertexts: